 To learn more about Salem College, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting into some of the most popular colleges and universities in the U.S.

 Salem College is located in the urban setting of Winston-Salem, North Carolina, less than an hour from Charlotte.

-If you want to see Salem College for yourself, plan a visit.
+If you are interested in seeing Salem College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 40 to Winston-Salem, or book a flight to the nearest airport, Piedmont Triad International.